minvws/nl-covid19-notification-app-website/_questions/en/4-1-hoe-kan-ik-de-app-binnen-mijn-organisatie-onder-de-aandacht-brengen.md

 ---
 set: 4
 index: 1
-title: Hoe kan ik de app binnen mijn organisatie onder de aandacht brengen?
+title: How can I raise awareness of the app within my organisation?
 redirect_from:
   - /en/faq/23-hoe-kan-ik-de-app-binnen-mijn-organisatie-onder-de-aandacht-brengen
 contentLang: en